 Iodine (Potassium Iodide)

-Iodine is found in most seafood and in iodized salt.
-It is a necessary component of thyroid hormones, and helps regulate and maintain a properly functioning metabolism.
+Iodine is found in most seafood and in iodised salt.
+It is a necessary component of thyroid hormones and helps regulate and maintain a properly functioning metabolism.

 Why is taking a vitamin supplement important?